Why Taiyaki Pancake is Shaped Like a Fish

-When it comes to Japanese pancake filled with sweetened Azuki red bean paste “Anko (あんこ)”, I think “Dorayaki (どら焼き)” is probably the best-recognized in many countries, because it is Doraemon’s “yummy buns”.
+When it comes to Japanese pancake filled with sweet “Anko (あんこ)” red bean paste, “Dorayaki (どら焼き)” is famous in many countries because it is Doraemon’s yummy buns.

-In addition to Dorayaki, there are actually another 2 traditional Anko-stuffed pancakes that have long been loved in Japan, which are “Imagawayaki (今川焼き)” and “Taiyaki (たい焼き)”.
+In addition to Dorayaki, there are another two Anko-stuffed cakes in Japan, which are “Imagawayaki (今川焼き)” and “Taiyaki (たい焼き)”.

 Why Taiyaki is Shaped Like Sea Bream

-Actually, it is “Kanbe Seijiro (神戸清次郎)”, the founder of the confectionery shop “Naniwaya Sohonten (浪花屋総本店)” (Google Map) founded in 1909, that created the fish-shaped pancake.
+It is “Kanbe Seijiro (神戸清次郎)”, the founder of the confectionery shop “Naniwaya Sohonten (浪花屋総本店)” (Google Map) (founded in 1909) that created the fish-shaped pancake.

-Based on the Japanese site Collaborative Reference Database, at first, he sold Imagawayaki pancakes, but those didn’t sell.
+Based on this article, he sold Imagawayaki cakes at first, but those didn’t sell.
 So next, he began selling turtle-shaped Imagawayaki, but that also failed.

 After that, he finally achieved great success in Taiyaki, the Imagawayaki pancake modeled after the shape of Japanese red sea bream or “Tai (鯛 or たい)”.

 Why he made the treat like a Tai is that it is generally believed in Japan that the fish brings good luck because its name sounds like the term meaning auspicious or happy “Medetai (めでたい)“.